K-Line Electric Trains is a brand name of 'O' gauge and 'S' gauge model railway locomotives, rolling

 Weaver.
 But while Klein offered quality products at low prices, he was a

 step away from the premium grade models of the competition.
 K-Line continued to inch forward.
-By 1995
+One 1987 item that aided greatly in that effort

 K-Line had upgraded the original Kusan dies to produce an Alco ABA version of the MKT Texas Special